fcqueiroz/finerplan/README.md

 # FinerPlan - Financial Early Retirement Planner #

-This program intends to help those people seeking financial independence and early retirement to track and analyze their finances.
+This program intends to help those people seeking financial independence and early retirement, so this can be helpful to track and analyze their finances.
 It's designed so that you can focus on how to improve your savings rate and predict when you can set FIRE!

 ## Disclaimer
 This is my first big project and the program is still in a really early